nvoulgaris/blog/content/post/how-getters-and-setters-harm-encapsulation.md

 # An example

-In order to better illustrate the nature of this problematic situation, let's consider for a moment the `AirCondition` class from above.
+In order to better illustrate the nature of this problem, let's consider for a moment the `AirCondition` class from above.
 Suppose our intention was to adjust the room temperature to 25 degrees Celsius.
 One could achieve this via the following piece of code:

 ```
 if (airCondition.getTemperature() > 25) {